Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 Like the previous product, it also injects a mild, smoky taste in the meat, fishes, and veggies.
 The charcoals are procured from American hardwood that comes from Argentina, Brazil, and Paraguay.
 It takes minimal effort to lit up the charcoal, you can easily achieve an ideal cooking temperature within 15 minutes.

 If you have used only charcoal briquettes so far, you will instantly notice the difference.
 The heat lasts longer and keeps the flavor locked into the smoked meat for a pretty long time too.
 I used Royal Oak Lighter Fluid to burn the charcoal as recommended by one of my colleagues.
-You can also use newspaper sheets and place them at right at the bottom of the grill.
+You can also use newspaper sheets and place them right at the bottom of the grill.

 Royal Oak Charcoal Review – Final Verdict

 Royal Oak is specially manufactured for smokers.
 If you’re not well-experienced at grilling, controlling the temp would be easier with this charcoal.
-Honestly, I feel the charcoals could have been better filtered but that doesn’t take away its efficiency from it.
-The pieces burn quickly and retain ideal temperature for a long time.
+Honestly, I feel the charcoals could have been better filtered but that doesn’t take away its efficiency it.
+The pieces burn quickly and retain the ideal temperature for a long time.
 On my Weber grill, it took me merely half an hour to prepare hot dogs and tandoori chicken.

 Cowboy Charcoal Review Best Lumpwood

 Cowboy charcoals are made from tree limbs.
-The main purpose of using the traditional method of cooking over open fire is to impart gentle smoky flavors in the meat and vegetables.
+The main purpose of using the traditional method of cooking over an open fire is to impart gentle smoky flavors in the meat and vegetables.

 Thanks to its supreme heat production, it is one of the best lump charcoals for searing chicken and pork and many other types of meat.
 I haven’t myself tried it for low and slow cooking but many of my acquaintances have.
 Their reactions were quite positive.